Barbarian Queen: Plot

 A peaceful barbarian village prepares to celebrate the wedding of Queen Amethea (Lana Clarkson) to Prince Argan (Frank Zagarino).
 During preparations for the wedding ceremony, the forces of Lord Arrakur (Arman Chapman) attack the village.
 After gang-raping Amethea's younger sister, Taramis (Dawn Dunlap), the attackers take Prince Argan and Taramis as prisoners, along with several others.
 The remaining villagers are slaughtered.
 Queen Amethea, her handmaiden Estrild (Katt Shea) and the female warrior Tiniara (Susana Traverso) survive the attack and set out for Arrakur's city to rescue the prisoners and seek revenge for the destruction of their village.

 Along the way, the three women come across a small encampment of Arrakur's forces.
 Amethea and Tiniara ambush and kill the men, discovering Taramis captive inside the camp, who has seemingly been traumatized by her experience and acts withdrawn and delusional.

 On the outskirts of Arrakur's realm, the women meet members of an underground resistance force who agree to help smuggle Amethea's party into the city, but refuse to take up arms with them against the tyrannical Arrakur.
 Inside the city gates, Amethea discovers Argan and the other men taken from her village are being forced to fight as gladiators in the arena at the center of town.
-Meanwhile, Taramis notices Arrakur leading a procession of troops into his palace and approaches him.
-Arrakur recognizes Taramis from the camp and allows her to accompany him inside, while in another part of town, Estrild is attacked and raped by two of Arrakur's guards.
-Amethea and Tiniara come to her defense, but the women are overpowered and taken prisoner.
+Taramis sees Arrakur and leaves the other women to follow him; they try to find her, but while looking for her Estrild is attacked and raped by two of Arrakur's guards.
+When Arrakur is leading a procession of troops into his palace he recognises Taramis from the camp and allows her to accompany him inside.
+Amethea and Tiniara come to Estrlid's defence, but they are overpowered and taken prisoner.